splunk/public-o11y-docs/gdi/opentelemetry/kubernetes-config-advanced.rst

 Without any configuration, data is queued in memory only.
 When data cannot be sent, it's retried a few times for up to 5 minutes by default, and then dropped.
 If, for any reason, the Collector is restarted in this period, the queued data will be gone.

-If you want the queue to be persisted on disk if the Collector restarts, set ``splunkPlatform.sendingQueue.persistentQueue.enabled`` to enable support for logs, metrics and traces.
+If you want the queue to be persisted on disk if the Collector restarts, set ``splunkPlatform.sendingQueue.persistentQueue.enabled=true`` to enable support for logs, metrics and traces.

 By default, data is persisted in the ``/var/addon/splunk/exporter_queue`` directory.
 To override this path, use the ``splunkPlatform.sendingQueue.persistentQueue.storagePath`` option.